JWWolstenholme/accented/README.md

 ![preview](./img/preview.png)

-This theme was originally created by @luximus-hunter, survived by @updxg's fork, then updated to reappear on the marketplace on this fork.
+This theme was originally created by [@luximus-hunter](https://github.com/luximus-hunter) in Feb of 2022, survived by [@updxg](https://github.com/updxg)'s fork (among others) after it was deleted or privated, then updated to reappear on the marketplace on this fork.

 ## Color options